- VAT Overview

 Germany imposes a Value-Added Tax (VAT) of either 19% or a reduced rate of 7% on most items/services purchased.
 This tax is similar to a sales tax in the U.S. but it is generally already added into the price.
 That means the sticker price already includes either the 19% or 7% VAT.
 The full rate of 19% is charged on most items/service.
 The reduced rate of 7% is charged on basic food staple items (milk, flour, eggs, etc), some magazines, books, hotel stays, etc. Some services and some used items may not include a tax that can be extracted.

-Department of Defense personnel stationed in or TDY to Europe may be eligible to use the U.S. Forces Tax-Relief Program to avoid paying this tax for their personal purchases.
-In other words, you may be able to have the sticker price reduced by extracting the 19% or 7% VAT when making qualifying purchases through a U.S. Forces VAT Office.
+Department of Defense personnel stationed in or TDY to Germany may be eligible to use the U.S. Forces Tax-Relief Program to avoid paying this tax for their personal purchases.
+In other words, you may be able to have the sticker price reduced by extracting the 19 percent or 7 percent VAT when making qualifying purchases through a U.S. Forces VAT Office.
+Leisure travel Soldiers or civilians are not authorized VAT forms.

 International Agreements between the U.S. and Germany permit U.S. Forces to procure tax-free goods and services for eligible members.
 Please be aware that there are restrictions and that intentional or unintentional abuse of the program will lead to personal tax liabilities, expulsion from the program, Commander or Supervisor notification, and it may be considered punishable tax evasion.